bcaul/Quanser-Arm/README.md

 }
 ```

-- Launch configs use PyBullet's own GUI and debug sliders.
+- The first entry launches the student sandbox and is the default in VSCode.
+Other configs use PyBullet's GUI/debug sliders.
 Base meshes and scales are baked into the sim (see `sim/assets.py`), so no extra mesh arguments are required.